Symptoms of ehrlichiosis and anaplasmosis are similar, but anaplasmosis is less likely to cause a rash.

 Avoiding tick bites is the best way to prevent the infection.

 Ehrlichiosis and anaplasmosis are treated with an antibiotic.

-Ehrlichia and Anaplasma bacteria, like rickettsiae, can live only inside the cells of an animal or a person (see also Overview of Rickettsial Infections).
+Ehrlichia and Anaplasma bacteria, like rickettsiae, can live only inside the cells of an animal or a person.
 However, unlike rickettsiae, these bacteria inhabit white blood cells (Ehrlichia in monocytes and Anaplasma in granulocytes).

 Ehrlichiosis is most common in the southeastern and south central United States.
-Anaplasmosis occurs in the Northeast, mid-Atlantic states, upper Midwest and West Coast of the United States.
+Anaplasmosis occurs in the Northeast, mid-Atlantic states, upper Midwest, and West Coast of the United States.
 Anaplasmosis also occurs in Europe.
-These infections are most likely to develop between spring and late fall, when ticks are most active.
 Infection is spread to people through tick bites.
+Thus, these infections are most likely to develop between spring and late fall, when ticks are most active.

 Because Ehrlichia and Anaplasma bacteria infect white blood cells, which circulate in the bloodstream, these bacteria may be transmitted through blood transfusions or organ transplantation.
 A few people have developed anaplasmosis after they had a blood transfusion from a person who had been recently infected or who was infected but had no symptoms.